 PATS is a meaningful way to show teachers, principals, office staff, nurses, health clerks, counselors, and custodians, that you and your child appreciate all they do!
 Teachers and staff enjoy receiving a recognition certificate, your personal message, and a special gift expressing your thanks during National Teacher Appreciation Week!

 Your tax-deductible donation helps to fund IPSF’s Innovative Grants Programs.
 Since 1996, IPSF has awarded more than $1.5 million to promote innovation in IUSD classrooms.

 Please contact Stephanie Bynon at firstname.lastname@example.org if you have any questions regarding PATS.

 Thank you for your interest in supporting the Irvine Public Schools Foundation.
 Your gift will help IPSF continue in our mission to enrich the educational experience of each child in every school.
 To express our gratitude to our donors, donations of $100 or more will be recognized in our Annual Report, unless you request to remain anonymous.

 Educational Excellence Fund

 Your Child Deserves the Best

 State funding does not provide adequate resources to provide the world class educational experience that every parent wants for their child.
-The IPSF Annual Campaign raises funds to help Irvine schools bridge the funding gap.
-Since 1996, IPSF has donated more than $63 million to support Irvine schools in critical areas including teacher salaries, music, STEAM, teacher grants, and health & wellness.
+The IPSF Educational Excellence Fund raises money to help Irvine schools bridge the funding gap.
+Since 1996, IPSF has donated more than $68 million to support Irvine schools in critical areas including teacher salaries, music, STEAM, teacher grants, and health & wellness.